 Start by cutting a pool noodle into two inch sections with your scissors.
 Pool noodles are very easy to cut with scissors, just apply steady pressure so your cut is even and not jagged.
 If your cut is not even your pool noodle sign stands may wobble.
 If you do cut your pool noodles unevenly all is not lost, just use a sharp knife to even them up.

-How to Make Environmental Print Traffic Signs: Step 2
+How to Make Environmental Print Road Signs: Step 2

 Next, cut each length of pool noodle in half as pictured below.
 Again, you will need to apply steady pressure instead of “sawing” through the pool noodle to get even edges.
 I suggest using a cutting board or similar surface under your pool noodle as you are cutting just to be on the safe side.
 You could also use a sharp knife to cut your pool noodles instead of scissors.